 So, you’re thinking of traveling to Belgium – fantastic!
 You probably have a pretty concrete image in your head of what you imagine the country to look like.
-Meandering canals, medieval city squares, grand gothic mansions, and medieval cathedrals.
+Meandering canals, medieval city squares, grand gothic mansions, and medieval cathedrals is what you'll find in the best cities in Belgium.
 Not to mention the waffles and beer!

 The country is split roughly across the middle by Flanders in the north (the Flemish-speaking part) and Wallonia in the south (where people speak French and, in a small region, German).